 Welcome to Welge Travel Report's guide to the best of Ottawa.
-WTR's Ottawa map shows you the location of the The Canadian Museum of History and Rideau Canal.
+WTR's Ottawa map shows you the location of the Bytown Museum and Gatineau Park.

-WTR's Carlota Cuisine describes the signature dish at Fraser Café and what to order at Restaurant e 18.
+WTR's Carlota Cuisine describes the signature dish at Beckta Dining and Wine and what to order at Johnny Farina.

 Welge Travel Report Notables in Ottawa